vishbulnit/logging_exc_v1/README.md

-#  This is logging excercise file
+##  This is logging excercise file

-#  Created .py files in "Visual Studio Code" and used conda base environment
+##  Created .py files in "Visual Studio Code" and used conda base environment

-#  Used three methods with simple example for logging messages: BasicCongig, logger, logging.config
+##  Used three methods with simple example for logging messages: BasicCongig, Logger, Logging.config